rizac/gfzreport/source/index.rst

 .. csv-table::
    :file: ../test-data/source/stations_example.csv

+Three different types of instruments were used in this experiment.
+The main profile had a nominal average station spacing of 17 km and was equipped EDL dataloggers and mostly CMG-3ESPs sensors.
+A few Trillium 240s were approximately equally spaced throughout the array.
+The power to these stations was supplied by solar panels.
+The permanent GEOFON station VOI forms an integral part of the array, and no temporary station was deployed in the immediate neighbourhood.
+The areal array comprises Cube data loggers and Mark L4C 1 Hz sensors.
+These stations ran off batteries without recharging.

 **Sensor orientation** All stations were oriented along magnetic north.
 The declination at the location of station MS13 approximately at the centre of the array at the time of deployment (May 11, 2012) was 19°19' W, changing by 1'/year in west direction) (Source: http://www.ngdc.noaa.gov/geomag-web/